 The scenery is incredible: rugged rocky crags, glittering lakes, and majestic mountains!
 Look out for climbers on the Cromlech Boulders as you go past.

-Option: Climb Snowdon
+Optional Detour: Climb Snowdon

 The highest mountain in Wales, climbing Snowdon is on many adventurers’ bucket lists.
 Yr Wyddfa in Welsh, this towering mountain stretches 1085m above sea level.

 It can be climbed in a day, so stop off at the YHA Pen-y-Pass Hostel or spend a night in Llanberis (depending on where you want to start your hike).
+You can also take the train up if you prefer not to walk.

 Recommended Tour: Hike to the Summit of Snowdon (from £30pp)